climet-eu/compression-lab-notebooks/99-vision.md

 # Our Vision: Fearless Lossy Compression

 Adopting lossy compression can be scary.
-Nobody wants to lose important real information when compressing their data.
+Nobody wants to loose important real information when compressing their data.
 We want to make lossy compression fearless for weather and climate scientists so you specifically and we as a community can all benefit from higher compression ratios.

 We are working on the following three steps: